 The occurrence of pesticides in treated wastewater effluent at concentrations that exceed aquatic toxicity thresholds has been documented in wastewater treatment plants (WWTPs) in California (Sutton et al., 2019).
 Down-the-drain pesticide transport may result from direct application to drains or indirect transport from other indoor or outdoor applications (Xie et al., 2021).
-Residential indoor sources, such as foggers/sprays, topical applications to domestic pets, or pesticide treated textiles may enter the waste stream through activities including washing, bathing, or laundry.
+Residential indoor sources, such as foggers/sprays (Dery et al. 2022), topical applications to domestic pets, or pesticide treated textiles may enter the waste stream through activities including washing, bathing, or laundry.
 For example, the application of topical flea and tick treatment products to dogs, and subsequent bathing, is a direct source of fipronil loading to municipal wastewater systems (Teerlink et al., 2017).
-Additionally, multiple pesticide active ingredients used in pet products (fipronil, permethrin, and imidacloprid) have been detected in sub-sewershed laterals serving dog grooming businesses (Teerlink et al., 2018).
-Pesticides that are applied outdoors may be transferred to a person's clothing or shoes, and may ultimately be transported down-the-drain through cleaning activities.
+Additionally, multiple pesticide active ingredients (AIs) used in pet products (fipronil, permethrin, and imidacloprid) have been detected in sub-sewershed laterals (i.e., pipes that connect a structure to a municipal main sewer line) serving dog grooming businesses (Budd et al., 2023).
+Pesticides that are applied outdoors may be transferred to a person's clothing or shoes, which may ultimately be transported down-the-drain through cleaning activities.

-Pyrethroids have been detected in treated wastewater effluent of California WWTPs at concentrations that exceed acute toxicity thresholds for sensitive invertebrates (Weston et al., 2013).
-A recent survey of eight WWTPs in the San Francisco Bay Area detected fipronil and imidacloprid in both influent and effluent samples, with little observed removal regardless of level of treatment (e.g., secondary, tertiary) (Sadaria, 2017).
-These regional stand-alone studies indicate the potential for pesticides within the sewershed to pass through WWTPs and discharge to surface water at concentrations that exceed toxicity thresholds such as United States Environmental Protection Agency (USEPA) chronic aquatic life benchmarks.
+Pyrethroids have been detected in treated wastewater effluent of California WWTPs at concentrations that exhibited sub-lethal effects for sensitive invertebrates (Weston et al., 2013).
+A recent survey of eight WWTPs in the San Francisco Bay Area detected fipronil and imidacloprid in both influent and effluent samples, with little observed removal regardless of level of treatment (e.g., secondary, tertiary) (Sadaria et al., 2017).
+These regional stand-alone studies indicate the potential for pesticides within the sewershed to pass through WWTPs and discharge to surface water at concentrations that exceed toxicity thresholds such as the United States Environmental Protection Agency (USEPA) chronic aquatic life benchmarks.
 Additionally, inputs from wastewater outfalls into aquatic environments are usually constant, long-term, and uninterrupted.
 In order to understand the potential risk posed by pesticides in wastewater effluent to California aquatic habitats, a more comprehensive analysis of representative pesticide loading within the sewershed and subsequent discharge to surface water is warranted.

-Similar to urban and agricultural runoff, it is feasible that variances in regional pest pressures could result in differences in composition and magnitude of pesticide use, and subsequent transport to the wastestream (Ensminger et al., 2013).
+Similar to observations made for urban and agricultural runoff, it is feasible that variances in regional pest pressures could result in differences in pesticide use, resulting in subsequent regional differences in composition of pesticides entering the wastestream (Ensminger et al., 2013).
 WWTPs have a wide range of treatment capabilities before discharging effluent.
 The majority of facilities are equipped with at least secondary treatment, and many have additional tertiary processes.
 Final effluent may be additionally treated with a disinfectant such as UV radiation or chlorine prior to leaving the facility.
-Available studies suggest even with the highest level of treatment, pesticides such as pyrethroids, fipronil, and imidacloprid are present in effluent at concentrations that exceed toxicity thresholds; however, monitoring studies with consistent and robust analytical methods have been initiated only recently.
+Available studies suggest even with the highest level of treatment, certain pesticides are present in effluent at concentrations that exceed toxicity thresholds (Sadaria et al., 2017; Budd et al., 2023).
 There is currently little understanding of the spatial and temporal variation of pesticides entering individual sewersheds.
-Further, there is limited data characterizing the potential for pesticide removal during various wastewater treatment processes.
+Further, there is limited data characterizing the potential for pesticide transformation and removal during various wastewater treatment processes.

-The monitoring effort described herein builds on DPR's initial efforts to establish a long-term monitoring network for pesticides in wastewater in order to characterize the composition and magnitude of pesticides entering the wastestream.
+The monitoring effort described herein builds on the California Department of Pesticide Regulation's (CDPR's) initial efforts to establish a long-term monitoring network for pesticides in wastewater in order to characterize the composition and magnitude of pesticides entering the wastestream.
 Information gained from this effort will allow assessment of differences in concentrations due to region, surrounding land use, and facility treatment level.
+Additionally, collected data may help elucidate pesticide transformation and removal processes that may occur within the wastewater treatment system.
 This protocol will be updated on an annual basis.
 Subsequent year protocols may incorporate additional study objectives.